-- (1) The Committee must ensure that minutes are taken and kept of each general meeting. - (2) The minutes must record the business considered at the meeting, any resolution on which a vote is taken and the result of the vote. - (3) In addition, the minutes of each annual general meeting must include- - (a) the names of the members attending the meeting; and - (b) proxy forms given to the Chairperson of the meeting under rule 34(6); and - (c) the financial statements submitted to the members in accordance with rule 30(4)(b)(ii); and - (d) the certificate signed by two committee members certifying that the financial statements give a true and fair view of the financial position and performance of the Association; and - (e) any audited accounts and auditor's report or report of a review accompanying the financial statements that are required under the Act.
+- (1) The Committee must ensure that minutes are taken and kept of each general meeting. - (2) The minutes must record the business considered at the meeting, any resolution on which a vote is taken and the result of the vote. - (3) In addition, the minutes of each annual general meeting must include- - (a) the names of the members attending the meeting; and - (b) the financial statements submitted to the members in accordance with rule 30(4)(b)(ii); and - (c) the certificate signed by 2 committee members certifying that the financial statements give a true and fair view of the financial position and performance of the Association; and - (d) any audited accounts and auditor's report or report of a review accompanying the financial statements that are required under the Act.